-Edulab is a collaboration programme for the Faculty of Business and Economics at Amsterdam University of Applied Sciences.
+Edulab is a community for the Faculty of Business and Economics at Amsterdam University of Applied Sciences.
 At Edulab, we work together with lecturers to optimise their teaching and help them adjust to the future of education.
 Edulab’s blended learning consultants and educationalists facilitate lecturers with regard to the practical use of IT tools whose added value has already been proven by other AUAS lecturers, as well as helping them to design or redesign their programmes to integrate blended learning.
-These activities are carried out in as evidence-based a manner as possible.
+These activities are carried out in as evidence-informed a manner as possible.

 Edulab is made up of: